-Moderate, mitigated to Low: Potential health risk to U.S. personnel is Moderate, mitigated to Low, year round.
-Transmission typically requires close and prolonged contact with an active case of pulmonary or laryngeal TB, although it also can occur with more incidental contact.
+Moderate, mitigated to Low: Unmitigated health risk to U.S. personnel was moderate year round.
+Transmission typically requires close and prolonged contact with an active case of pulmonary or

+Page 13 of 20 Reviewed by CENTCOM SG (30 July 2018) Final Approval Date (11 June 2019) laryngeal TB, although it also can occur with more incidental contact.
 Rates of latent TB (LTBI) may be elevated for personnel with prolonged indoor exposure to local populations.
 Tuberculin skin tests (TST) screening or blood test may be warranted in personnel with a history of prolonged close exposure to local populations.